guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/09/README.md

 ---

-Assume for simplicity that `s1` is at least of size 16 and `s2` is of size 8.
-Both null initialized.
+Assuming that `s1` is at least of size 16 and `s2` is of size 8 and that both are zero initialized.

-The first statement stores the literal "computer" including its trailing null byte.
+The first statement stores the literal "computer" including its trailing null byte into `s1`.
-The second statement does the same for "science".
+The second statement stores the literal "science" into `s2`.

 `strcmp` returns an integer less than than zero because `computer` is lexicographically less than `science`.
 The statement that follows the conditional has to be evaluated.